raoul2000/clostack/README.md

 # Clostack :  Fullstack App Boilerplate

-Clojure/script web application in a single *jar* file.
+TLDR: Clojure/script web application in a single *jar* file.

+## Rationale

+The first goal of this project is *self* educational.
+In other words, it's an attempt to explore some of the features available in the clojure(script) world of webapp, from the back to the front end.
+Next was the idea to provide a single *jar* file, easy to invoke, that would provide a set of reusable examples illustrating various aspects composing a webapp.
+From this *boilerplate* is should be quite simple to implement your/my next idea
+Last, I just wanted to have fun playing with clojure...

 ## Requirements